Massiafz/Project/TESTING_DOCUMENTATION.md

   *Purpose:* Check that choosing to continue as a guest sets the current user to "Guest" and disables editing.
   *Expected Result:* `current_user` is "Guest" and editing is not permitted.

-- **test_save_albums_file_write:**
+- **test_favourites_no_favourites:**
-  *Purpose:* Confirm that the album catalog is written correctly to the CSV file after modifications.
+  *Purpose:* Verify that if a user with no favourites invokes the favourites function, an error message is shown and no albums are displayed.
-  *Expected Result:* The CSV file contains the updated album data.
+  *Expected Result:* An error message ("No Results", "No favourites yet.") is shown and `search_results` remains empty.

-- **test_save_users_file_write:**
+- **test_favourites_with_favourites:**
-  *Purpose:* Verify that user data is correctly written to the JSON file upon saving.
+  *Purpose:* Verify that when a user has favourite album IDs set, the favourites function correctly filters the album catalog to display only those albums.
-  *Expected Result:* The JSON file contains the new/updated user information.
+  *Expected Result:* The search results list contains only the albums whose "Deezer_ID" matches the user's favourites.

 ## Conclusion
-Every function—from file I/O and multi-threading to user interface events and edge-case error handling—is thoroughly tested.
+Every function—from file I/O and multi-threading to UI events, user authentication, album management, and now the favourites functionality—is thoroughly tested.
 The comprehensive documentation and inline comments serve to clarify the purpose and expected behavior of each test, ensuring that all aspects of the BrightByte Music Cataloging Software are robustly verified.